wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 interface to obtain the additional information needed to return an array pointer.

+### Other integer types

+Fortran has no intrinsic unsigned datatypes, so the specification says to treat `unsigned` datatypes as their `signed` counterparts.
+Note that this means `unsigned char` will be wrapped as a Fortran integer by default.

+No checking for negativity or boundedness is done when converting the datatypes.
+In part this is because intentionally out-of-range values (e.g., `static_cast<size_t>(-1)`) are often used as sentinels.

+A more complete set of typemaps for the full set of integer types available in `<stdint.h>` can be used by `%include <cstdint>`.

+### Boolean/logical values

 The astute reader may notice the omission of `C_BOOL` from the above table.
 Because of the different treatment of booleans in C and Fortran, guaranteeing the sizes of the `bool` is equivalent in the two languages does _not_ guarantee